UAW deal with GM to end strike includes pay raises, but three plants would close

 Separate from the UAW deal, GM on Thursday confirmed plans for an electric battery plant near the Lordstown complex that could eventually employ 1,000 people.
 Sources have said the battery plant would be a joint venture, where the workers are represented by the UAW and earn in the range of $15 to $17 an hour.
 The company did not comment on the deal with the UAW.

-GM has said it plans to sell the Lordstown plant to a group affiliated with electric truck startup Workhorse Group Inc (WKHS.O) that would initially employ 400 people.
+GM has said it plans to sell the Lordstown plant to a group affiliated with electric truck startup Workhorse Group Inc (WKHS.O) that would initially employ 400 people - barely a tenth of the workforce Lordstown had when it was operating on three shifts.
 A Workhorse spokesman could not immediately be reached for comment.

+A group of workers from the Lordstown plant stood outside the hotel ballroom where UAW leaders were meeting on Thursday, reading the UAW summary of the contract on smartphones.
+The Lordstown workers, some wearing red shirts with the slogan “Stop Building in Mexico,” said they were not satisfied with what they saw.

+Scott Gearhart, who worked for 26 years at Lordstown, said he is now working at GM’s Wentzville, Missouri, pickup truck assembly plant, living in an apartment and driving 10 hours to go home on days off.
+“I have my family at home.
+My mom’s by herself,” Gearhart said, explaining why he has not moved.

 GM also is moving ahead with plans to invest $9 billion in its U.S. plants over the life of the next UAW deal, sources said.
 It also would create or retain 9,000 UAW jobs, a substantial number of which would be new, a person familiar with the plans said.
 The UAW contract summary did not address these figures.